tytydraco/yessleep/out/I_work_at_an_arcade_in_a_smallish_town_There_are_some_strange_rules.md

 "You bitch!"

 And then the arcade screens turned off.
 No other incident happened that day.
+I remember being vividly scared.